dotnet/AspNetCore.Docs/aspnetcore/blazor/components/event-handling.md

 The following code:

 * Calls the `UpdateHeading` method when the button is selected in the UI.
-* Calls the `CheckChanged` method when the check box is changed in the UI.
+* Calls the `CheckChanged` method when the checkbox is changed in the UI.

 `Pages/EventHandlerExample1.razor`: